FLASH SALES: discover new special offers every week!

 Schisandra grandiflora

-Schisandra grandiflora is a climbing plant that bears elegant pure-white flowers with soft, rounded shapes.
+Schisandra grandiflora is a climbing plant that offers elegant pure white flowers with soft, rounded shapes.
 They are larger than those of other varieties, measuring 4 to 5 cm in diameter.
-They also have the advantage of being fragrant!
+Additionally, they are fragrant!

 • Flowering time June, July